kottans/mock-repo/README.md

 By the way, creating issues is fun too!

+---
+## Hi kottans, my name is Andrii.
+I'm late, but I hope, I'll can study with you!
+All the best!
+___
+## Hi everyone!!!

+My name Aleksandr and i start my way in Frontend development (i have little expirience).

 I have repo with my web first web-site in another account keep the link: [My repo](https://shalind0r.github.io/swd/index.html)